 We get this question a lot from our students.
 They want to know, “Is it a good idea to use bank teller jobs as an entry point into the industry, and then move up into corporate finance?”

 It’s a logical approach for anyone who doesn’t land a corporate finance role right out of school, but it may be a harder transition to execute than many people might think.

 Private banking and commercial banking are more common paths for people who begin their career as a bank teller.
 As an ambitious customer service rep or teller, it’s possible to impress your manager and move into private banking, wealth management, or commercial banking.
 From there, you may want to read our advice on how to move up from commercial banking jobs.

-The best ways to move up from bank teller jobs include enrolling in and studying for the FMVA or MBA, taking the series 7 exam (or equivalent in your country), going back to school full time for a master’s degree (see article: is an MBA worth it?), taking online financial modelling courses from CFI or one of our competitors, and perhaps most important of all, networking.
+The best ways to move up from bank teller jobs include enrolling in and studying for the FMVA or MBA, taking the series 7 exam (or equivalent in your country), going back to school full time for a master’s degree (see article: is an MBA worth it?), taking online financial modeling courses from CFI or one of our competitors, and perhaps most important of all, networking.

 Thank you for reading the CFI guide to Bank Teller Jobs.
 We are pleased to offer a variety of free resources to help you advance your career and move up the ladder.
 Some of our most popular resources include the following: